Estadio El Sadar

 History and description

-Estadio El Sadar, earlier also known as Estadio Reyno de Navarra, replaced Osasuna’s old Campo de San Juan.
-El Sadar opened on the 2nd of September 1967 with a three-team tournament involving Osasuna, Real Zaragoza, and Portuguese side Vitoria de Setúbal.
+Estadio El Sadar, previously also known as Estadio Reyno de Navarra, replaced Osasuna’s old Campo de San Juan.
+El Sadar opened on 2 September 1967 with a three-team tournament involving Osasuna, Real Zaragoza, and Portuguese side Vitoria de Setúbal.

 The stadium could initially hold about 25,000 spectators, of which 7,000 seated, but it got further expanded in 1989 when a new main stand was built.
 Soon after however, capacity was reduced again to 20,000 when the stadium got converted into an all-seater.

-In 2005, Estadio El Sadar changed names to Estadio Reyno de Navarra in return for financial support that the club had received from the city of Pamplona – Reyno de Navarro being the brand used to promote tourism in the Navarra region.
+In 2005, Estadio El Sadar changed names to Estadio Reyno de Navarra in return for financial support that the club had received from the city of Pamplona.
+Reyno de Navarro was the brand used to promote tourism in the Navarra region.
 The stadium reverted back to its original name in 2013.

 Estadio El Sadar is located on the southern edge of Pamplona at about 2.5 kilometres from Pamplona’s city centre and 4 kilometres from the rail station.